Hash-Studios/Prism/README.md

 - Over 600+ exclusive wallpapers, making it the best selection ever
 - Community wallpapers uploaded by users all-around the world
 - Homescreen setups - Unique and exclusive setups designed with the perfect combination of wallpapers, icon pack and widgets
-- Exclusive collections updated daily
+- Exclusive collections updated daily with premium wallpapers
 - Each wallpaper comes with 5 color variants
 - Dark Mode supported
 - Optional Sign-in